Meditation

 Initially the mind will constantly wander off, but with compassionate acceptance and patient, regular practice it begins to stay still and focused for longer, to quieten and remain in the state of stillness and absorption that is meditation.

 Focused attention is often easier for beginners.
-Techniques include: • Mantra repetition as in Transcendental Meditation (TM)
+Techniques include:

-• Mindfulness – of breathing (Anapanna) / walking / eating / …..
+• Mindfulness; of breathing (Anapanna) / walking / eating / …..

-• Vipassana witnessing the constantly changing flow of body sensations
+• Vipassana; witnessing the constantly changing flow of body sensations

 • Chakra focus (usually the navel, heart or brow)

-• Tratak – gazing steadily at a fixed point e.g. a candle flame
+• Tratak; gazing steadily at a fixed point e.g. a candle flame

 • Visualisation

-• a combination of several of the above
+• A combination of several of the above

 Open awareness is passively observing all that is happening in our awareness, acknowledging and accepting EVERYTHING, just as it is – without engaging, analysing, judging, resisting or getting sucked into a story and allowing thoughts to come and go, without following them.
 If judgment, resistance and being sucked into a story etc. do arise, to acknowledge and accept those too, as part of what is happening.
 In this way we become familiar with the unchanging Witnessing Consciousness.